RoMe: Towards Large Scale Road Surface Reconstruction via Mesh Representation: EXPERIMENTS

 It's worth noting that while a high PSNR indicates good reconstruction quality for RGB images, it doesn't directly reflect the accuracy of the 3D structure reconstruction.
 This discrepancy arises because networks might overfit to RGB images rather than learning an accurate 3D structure, especially when there's insufficient posed image data.
 This phenomenon is evident in the third row of Table~\ref{table:multi_scenes_ablation_study}.
 By using a pose network to refine extrinsic and setting a larger learning rate and rotation/translation ranges, we achieve a higher PSNR but at the cost of an inaccurate 3D structure.
 This misalignment also affects the mIoU metric, as an incorrect 3D structure disrupts the alignment between source images and rendered semantics.

 Fig.~\ref{fig:vis_mesh} offers a qualitative comparison between RoMe meshes and LiDAR point clouds.
-For clarity, we visualized only the road points filtered by Mask2Former~\cite{cheng2022masked}.
-The RoMe meshes appear smooth and detailed, and they also provide semantic information, simplifying the labeling process.
+For clarity, we visualize the road points filtered by Mask2Former~\cite{cheng2022masked}.
+The RoMe meshes appear smooth and detailed, provide semantic information, and ultimately simplify the labelling process.
+In addition, we randomly and proportionally (based on original scene numbers) select 100 sunny, 20 rainy, and 20 night scenes to evaluate robustness for experiments.
+Success Rate (SR) and visual examples are detailed in Figure~\ref{fig:robust}.
+Scenes with unclear imagery and misalignment of road signs are considered failures.
+In rainy and night scenes, the road surface is unclear.
+Consequently, the reconstructed BEV RGBs are blurry and lack clarity.